How to Calculate the Straight Line Depreciation Using a Formula in Excel – 3 Methods

 Straight Line Depreciation for Multiple Investments

-Now we have to calculate the accumulated depreciation for multiple investments in each year.
-Here, we use the OFFSET function to sum up the last 6 years’ annual depreciation.
+To calculate the accumulated depreciation for multiple investments in each year, use the OFFSET function to sum the annual depreciation in the last 6 years.

 =SUM(OFFSET(D8,,,-C8))

-You might wonder why we used two arguments despite the fact that there are five arguments.
-The arguments are: reference, rows, columns, height, and width.
-The first three arguments are required, while the remaining two are optional.
-However, we want to sum the numbers as per what the Year Counter column says.
-That’s why we skip the rows, columns, and height arguments by entering the comma symbol (,).
-Following that, we assigned a negative sign to the C8 cell.
-As Year Counter states, negative notation means it will add the reference cell to the number of cells above.
+The arguments used are: reference, rows, columns, height, and width.
+The first three arguments are required, the other two are optional.
+However, to sum the numbers in the Year Counter column, the rows, columns, and height arguments are skipped by entering the comma symbol (,).
+A negative sign is assigned to C8.
+The negative notation adds the reference cell to the number of cells above.

 • Press ENTER.